 Finishing stones seldom require flattening, but the same procedure can be used when necessary.
 A better solution is to the use the float-glass lapping plate described next.

 If you need to get a stone extra flat, rub the stone on the ⅜~1/2” (10~12mm) or thicker plate glass mentioned in the previous post.
 You can often bum scrap pieces of glass from glass stores or contractors.
 Dumpster diving behind a glazing shop may prove useful if you are careful and don’t cut your arm off.
 Don’t forget to remove the sharp corners and edges with a carborundum stone or you might end up like the annoying guy in the video linked to above.

-To turn the plate glass into a lapping plate, aggressively roughen one side with a carborundum stone, and clean it thoroughly with a scrub brush, soap and running water to remove every trace of glass and stone particles.
+To turn the plate glass into a lapping plate, aggressively roughen one side with a carborundum stone or diamond plate, and clean it thoroughly with a scrub brush, soap and running water to remove every trace of glass and stone particles.
 Then clean your brush and scrub the glass again.
 These scratches you just made will turn it into an inexpensive and efficient lapping plate.
 Trust me.
 Just wet the glass and rub the stone on it while rinsing frequently.
 Try to use the entire surface of the plate, not just the center.

 If a stone becomes grossly distorted, you can use a rougher stone or diamond plate to true it.
 Even a concrete sidewalk and garden hose will do the job.
 However, if you do this, remember that there is no way to avoid contaminating the finer stone with embedded grit from the rougher stone or concrete which must be dealt with.